 Myth #3: You need to keep up with financial news

 A friend recently asked me what I do when companies announce their earnings.
-Do I hold their shares?
+Do I hold?
 Or sell, and plan to buy again later?
 My response, as an investor, is, “I don’t do anything”.
 Market events, like a company announcing earnings or paying dividends, have little to no effect on my long-term investment goals, so they don’t affect my strategy.
 Your investment selection and portfolio strategy should be made based on your life and your investment goals, not on what’s happening in the markets day to day.

 Familiarising yourself with some investing basics can help you put market events in perspective and may make you feel more comfortable as an investor.
 Keep in mind that a lot of what’s in the news is just noise and ignoring it doesn’t mean your returns will suffer.
 Instead of trying to adapt to what’s happening in the market at any given time, ask yourself, “What mix of investments am I comfortable having, given the time I have to reach my goal?”
 If you’re not sure, learning more about asset allocation and diversification can help you decide.